Link Search Menu Expand Document

 Open the Serial Monitor, and upload and run the code on your Arduino.

-2. On the serial monitor, you should see “Capacitive sensing:” and then four values, preceded by 6, 7, 8, 9.
+1. On the serial monitor, you should see “Capacitive sensing:” and then four values, preceded by 6, 7, 8, 9.
 Decide on an orientation of your gamepad (i.e. decide which side is “up”).
 Press your finger to the gamepad sensor that you decided corresponds to “up”, and observe which of the numbers goes up on the Serial Monitor.
 What threshold do you observe such that values under that threshold mean the gamepad sensor is not pressed, and values above the threshold mean that the sensor is pressed?
 Change the corresponding values under the comment LAB STEP 4b of the code such that cap_sensors[UP] is one of 6, 7, 8, 9 corresponding to the value you observed changes, and thresholds[UP] corresponds to the threshold you decided.
 Repeat for the other three sensors.

-4. Comment out or remove the calibrate() and test_calibration() lines.
+3. Comment out or remove the calibrate() and test_calibration() lines.
 Your code is now set up to take inputs from the gamepad.

 7. Under the comment reading LAB STEP 7, implement the FSM that you and your partner decided on in step 2.

-1. Following the examples in the code, comment each transition guard checking with the annotation of the transition, e.g. a-b for a transition going from state a to state b (the state numbers of a and b suffice, rather than the full state name).
+1. Following the examples in the code, comment each transition guard checking with the annotation of the transition, e.g. // t a-b for a transition going from state a to state b (the state numbers of a and b suffice, rather than the full state name).

 2. With your partner, go through this code and check that each transition defined in the table of prelab step 4 has an annotation in the code.
-Also make sure that each transition produces an output by calling one of the three functions that displays something on the LCD.

 3. Upload and run your code, and try playing the game.
 Even if the code does not work exactly correctly, get it checked off by a TA now.